vvatitv/jDump/README.md

 # jdump

-Joomla Dump like on Laravel and can disabled built-in libraries Jquery, bootstrap, Mootools
+Joomla Dump like on Laravel and can disabled built-in libraries Jquery, bootstrap, Mootools.